davidralphlewis/davidralphlewis.github.io/_posts/2020-03-20-truth-bombs.md

 ---
-layout: post
+layout: single
 title: Truth Bombs
 date: 2020-03-20 12:23

 comments: true
 categories: [this was meant to be the future]
-masthead_style: banner
+header:
-featured_image: /assets/images/site/twmtbtf.jpeg
+  image: /assets/images/site/twmtbtf-banner.jpeg
 series: "this was meant to be the future"
 ---
 <em>This is the third story in a series I’m publishing monthly throughout 2020. <a href="/new-serial-book-announcement-this-was-meant-to-be-the-future/">More details here.</a></em>